Pax (liturgical object): History

-In Protestantism the pax, and all thought of actual kisses was abandoned as useless and undesirable symbolic distractions from faith, although the pax is not singled out for much special disparagement in Protestant polemics.
-The only exception were the Anabaptists, who instead kissed on meeting both in normal life and at services; this only stiffened the disdain felt by other Protestants.
+In Protestantism the pax, and all thought of actual kisses, was abandoned as useless and undesirable symbolic distractions from faith, although the pax was not singled out for much special disparagement in Protestant polemics, with the exception of Richard Baxter, who gave it among a list of other irrational violations of the Second Commandment, saying:

+To worship God as the papists do, with images, Agnus Dei's, crucifixes, crossings, spittle, oil, candles, holy water, kissing the pax, dropping beads, praying to the Virgin Mary, and to other saints, repeating over the name of Jesus nine times in a breath, and saying such and such sentences so oft, praying to God in an unknown tongue, and saying to him they know not what, adoring the consecrated bread as no bread, but the very flesh of Christ himself, choosing the titular saint whose name they will invocate, fasting by feasting upon fish instead of flesh, saying so many masses a day, and offering sacrifice for the quick and the dead, praying for souls in purgatory, purchasing indulgences for their deliverance out of purgatory from the pope, carrying the pretended bones or other relics of their saints, the pope's canonizing now and then one for a saint, pretending miracles to delude the people, going on pilgrimages to images, shrines, or relics, offering before the images, with a multitude more of such parcels of devotion, do most heinously dishonour God, and, as the apostle truly saith, do make unbelievers say, "They are mad," (1 Cor.
+14:23), and that they are "children in understanding," and not "men," (1 Cor.
+14:20).

+Another exception were the Anabaptists, who instead kissed on meeting both in normal life and at services; this only stiffened the disdain felt by other Protestants.

-By about 1600 the use of the Kiss of Peace had declined and changed in Catholic practice as well.
+By about 1600 the use of the kiss of peace had declined and changed in Catholic practice as well.
 No longer regarded as a general ceremony of reconciliation, but as one of greeting those deserving honour, it was now restricted to the clergy and the choir, as well as magistrates and male nobility.
 It was performed at the beginning of High Mass, whereas the pax board had previously been more often associated with the less ceremonial Low Mass.
 According to the Oratorian liturgical historian Father Pierre Lebrun (1661–1729), the decline in Catholic use was because of the disputes over precedence that it caused.

 Another factor may have been that kissing the pax had clearly come to act as a substitute for receiving the Eucharist for many of the faithful, avoiding the need for fasting and other prescribed preparations for Holy Communion.

 In modern Catholicism use of the pax is confined to a few religious orders, such as the Dominicans, and individual churches.